Lolu chungechunge lwabekwa kunqolobane. Uyacelwa ubuze umbuzo omusha uma udinga usizo.

 There's a nice article on how to write a bug report here: https://developer.mozilla.org/docs/Mozilla/QA/Bug_writing_guidelines

 Are you getting a plugin notification on the address bar for VLC (looks like a piece of Lego)?
 If so, is VLC allowed to run on that site or does it need permission to run?

 First, I usually get a "Warning: Unresponsive plugin" message window to come up.
 If it does come up, after a few moments the message window disappears, and a full screen shows up with the VLC logo in the center, background is black.
 The start video button at the bottom of the screen appears, and it seems to click, but nothing happens...

 From your description, it sounds like VLC can start up, but it is having a problem reading media or otherwise interacting with Firefox.

 In case one of your extensions is involved, could you test the page in Firefox's Safe Mode?
 That's a standard diagnostic tool to deactivate extensions and some advanced features of Firefox.
-More info: Troubleshoot Firefox issues using Safe Mode.
+More info: Diagnose Firefox issues using Troubleshoot Mode.

 You can restart Firefox in Safe Mode using either:

 - "3-bar" menu button > "?" button > Restart with Add-ons Disabled